rapyuta-robotics/rclUE/docs/source/design.rst

 Unreal’s type system favors inheritance over composition, and requires that (ultimately) all classes that work with these features derive from a base UObject class.
-These UObjects are managed memory, similar to Java objects, and Unreal has a built-in garbage collector to service them.
+These UObjects are managed by memory, similar to Java objects, and Unreal has a built-in garbage collector to service them.

 To further empower the system, data structures such as arrays, maps,